TYA Professional Training Program

 Sophomore Year Hone audition technique.

-Junior Year Establish target colleges and audition material, produce DVD Reel of audition material, apply to Musical Theatre Summer Intensives.
+Junior Year Establish target colleges and audition material, apply to Musical Theatre Summer Intensives.

-Senior Year Finalize applications and auditions, make final decision, establish action plan.
+Senior Year Finalize applications and auditions, record and edit pre-screen audition footage, make final decision, establish action plan.

 Tuition is $525 per season (Fall, Winter, & Spring) and includes tuition to both TYA sessions and select private coachings with TYA directors.
 Interested candidates should email a letter of interest to Ms. Stephanie Williams (Artistic Director of Drama Learning Center) at Stephanie@dramalearningcenter.com and bring a copy of the letter with them to auditions.